vllab-cau/vllab-cau.github.io/_pages/about.md

 ---
 permalink: /
-title: "Vision and Learning Laboratory @ CAU"
+title: ""
 excerpt: "About"
 author_profile: true
 redirect_from:
   - /about/
   - /about.html
 ---

+Vision and Learning Laboratory @ CAU

 The laboratory was formed in Sep.
 2019 and is led by Prof. Eunwoo Kim.